Sandra Pascoe Ortiz: Eco-friendly plastic alternative

 In 2013, Ortiz began researching on using nopal cactus as a base for plastic with a few students.
 There was a lack of support from the international community—thereby an insufficiency with equipment, materials and interest from fellow scientists—so the study was eventually abandoned.
 She later continued the project with a new set of students.

-Ortiz found out that the cacti is composed of the same sugars and gums that make up the creation of biopolymer substances, which are the building blocks of plastic itself.
-They initially used the most common cacti variety in Mexican cuisine: opuntia ficus indica, and then switched to opuntia megacantha.
-The juice of the cacti is extracted and mixed with glycerine, proteins, natural waxes and colorants; then it is laminated and left to dry.
+Ortiz found out that the cactus is composed of the same sugars and gums that make up the creation of biopolymer substances, which are the building blocks of plastic itself.
+They initially used the most common cactus variety in Mexican cuisine: opuntia ficus indica, and then switched to opuntia megacantha.
+The juice of the cactus is extracted and mixed with glycerine, proteins, natural waxes and colorants; then it is laminated and left to dry.
 The finished product is very malleable, leaving Ortiz to extend the research to the manufacture of a wider range of products.

 Unlike the manufacture of plastic, the process does not require crude oil, as its mining has caused much flak from environmentalists.
 It is also carbon neutral, as the carbon it emitted upon degradation is equal to what it took in upon its growth.

-The bioplastic made from prickly pear cacti is renewable—as few leaves are taken from the plant thereby allowing it to regenerate, rather than regrow from seed to adulthood like most upon utilization.
+The bioplastic made from prickly pear cactus is renewable—as few leaves are taken from the plant thereby allowing it to regenerate, rather than regrow from seed to adulthood like most upon utilization.
 It is also non-toxic and safe to ingest both for animals and humans alike.
 The bioplastic degrades after 2–3 months and 7 days if immersed in water.

 The process is done exclusively in Ortiz's lab.
-She is experimenting with 300 species of nopal plant native in Mexico and is exploring the use of cacti in toys, bags, and other plastic products for wide-scale commercial use.
+She is experimenting with 300 species of nopal plant native in Mexico and is exploring the use of cactus in toys, bags, and other plastic products for wide-scale commercial use.